hnqso/minigrid/README.md

 ## Contributing

-Please [Submit a new issue](https://github.com/henriquea/minigrid/issues) before send any pull request.
-We can use the space to discuss all ideas.
+Bare in mind that minigrid's main concept is simplicity.
+The API should be always under 2kb.
+Bug fixes are more than welcome!
+For any new feature please [Submit an issue](https://github.com/henriquea/minigrid/issues) first before send any pull request.

+Thank you everyone for the help so far! 🍺

 ## License